 1. Search for Realtek Audio Console App, and open it.

 2. From the left pane, click on “Device Advanced Settings”.

-- mute the rear output device, when a front headphone plugged in.
+mute the rear output device, when a front headphone is plugged in.

-1. Again, open sounds settings, by right-click on the speaker icon.
+1. Again, open sounds settings, by right-clicking on the speaker icon.

 2. Click on the playback tab, and if you see multiple drivers.
 Then disable them all, by right-clicking on them.
 But, keep the driver enabled with a green mark on it.

 In my case, Realtek is my default audio driver.
 I am not using NVIDIA audio drivers.